 - To identify cities able to act as a ‘green ambassador’ and to encourage other cities to progress towards a better sustainability outcomes.

-The European Green Leaf Award will be presented on an annual basis by the European Commission in conjunction with the European Green Capital Award.
+The European Green Leaf Award is presented on an annual basis by the European Commission in conjunction with the European Green Capital Award.

 To underpin the work of creating an ever-better environment for European citizens, the EU adopted the 7th Environment Action Programme (7th EAP) entitled “Living well, within the limits of our planet”.
 It provides the basis for EU environment policy up to 2020.
 This programme aims to enhance Europe’s ecological resilience and transform the EU into an inclusive and sustainable green economy.

 The 7th EAP includes a specific policy objective “To enhance the sustainability of EU cities”.
 It foresees that the EU will promote and expand existing initiatives that support innovation and best practices in cities, enabling better networking and exchanges between cities and encouraging the leading ones to show how they lead on sustainable urban development.

 The European Green Capital Award (EGCA) launched in 2008, is one such initiative.
 Following its success, many smaller cities seek EU recognition of their effort and commitment in the areas of sustainability & environment.
-In response, the European Commission has launched the European Green Leaf Award.
+In response, the European Commission launched the European Green Leaf Award.